-5 Religious Education Curriculum Directory, Department of Catholic Education and Formation, Bishops'

-6 Religious Education Curriculum Directory, Department of Catholic Education and Formation, Bishops'

-- Assessment of standards is carried out according to Diocesan guidelines using the criteria set out in Levels of Attainment in RE agreed by Bishops' Conference. - Each teacher keeps a class record of assessed work and records of pupils' progress. - The school portfolio of pupils' work contains three samples of work from each teacher for the Diocesan agreed task each term, covering a range of abilities. - An in house moderation meeting is held every term. - Examples from the school portfolio of assessed samples of work are presented for Diocesan Moderation at RE Coordinators' Moderation meetings in the summer term. - Monitoring of teaching and learning.
-(See cycle of school self evaluation schedule) - Pupils are sub-levelled at the end of each term and this information is used to ensure progress and achievement is recorded and tracked, see data file. - Progress and achievement in Religious Education is reported to parents/carers in a written report at the end of each academic year. - Progress and achievement in Religious Education is reported to Governors termly at Governors meeting.
+- · Assessment of standards is carried out using the Age-Related Standards in Religious Education (3-19) interim document agreed by Bishops' Conference. - · Each teacher keeps a class record of assessed work and records of pupils' progress.

+- · An in house moderation of pupils' books is held termly - · Pupils' books are externally moderated with the CET and at diocesan RE Coordinators' Moderation meetings in the summer term. - · Monitoring of teaching and learning is conducted through learning walks, observations and work scrutiny according to the action plan and school evaluation schedule. - · Progress and achievement is recorded and tracked in the following way, see data file. - · Progress and achievement in Religious Education is reported to parents/carers in a written report at the end of each academic year. - · Progress and achievement in Religious Education is reported to Governors termly in Raising Achievement Committee.